 Black Rock Mountain State Park in Rabun County sits along the Eastern Continental Divide at 3,640 feet (1,110 m).
 Moreover, it includes four other peaks over 3,000 feet tall (910 m), making it Georgia’s highest state park.
 Therefore, this park is an ideal spot to see beautiful autumn scenery.

-Read More: The 19 Best Fall Activities in Georgia
+Read More: Things to Do in the Fall in Georgia

 4. Cloudland Canyon State Park